osoner/countly-documentation/faq/installation.md

 We **strongly** suggest you use the automated installation scripts given in Countly package.

 ##What are the system requirements?
-We develop, test and use Countly on Linux (specifically, Ubuntu).
+We develop, test and use Countly on Ubuntu (for Community Edition) and Red Hat Enterprise Linux (for Enterprise Edition).
 A decent Linux machine can handle several hundreds (if not thousands) requests per second coming from mobile devices.
 If your application is not Angry Birds or Draw Something, you can use a single server for all your hardware requirements.
 Countly runs happily on a virtualized hardware, too.

 ##What's the minimum Ubuntu server requirement?
-We develop and test County on Ubuntu 10.04, 11.04, 11.10 and 12.04.
+We develop and test County on Ubuntu 10.04, 11.04, 11.10 and 12.04 (x32 or x86).
 Countly depends on modest software and a recent version of MongoDB, Node.js and nginx.
 Therefore it shouldn't be a problem if you have these packages in your Linux distribution (e.g Fedora, OpenSUSE, etc), however, you need to install them by hand.

 ##Which hosting provider do you suggest?